Skip to content

 • Salted butter: I like to use salted, but you can use unsalted if you prefer.

-• Sugars: I love to use a mix of light brown sugar and granulated sugar to give an extra bit of sweetness.
+• Sugars: I love to use a mix of light brown sugar and granulated sugar for extra sweetness.

 • Vanilla extract: Even more vanilla to amp up the flavor.